Currently in :

 The child and dependent care credit is not considered income.
 So receiving the credit will not impact other federal benefits you might receive, such as Medicaid, SNAP (food stamps), unemployment benefits, public housing, SSI, SSDI, etc.

-Child care tax credit 2022 vs. 2021
+Child care tax credit 2023 vs. 2021

 The 2021 tax year resulted in the expansion of the child dependent care credit.
 More families were eligible for the credit than ever before.
 The maximum expenses eligible for the credit were $8,000 for one child and $16,000 for more than one child.
 Plus, you could earn more tax savings by deducting up to 50% of your childcare expenses depending on how much you make, meaning you could score a credit of $4,000 for one child and $8,000 for two or more.
 The child care tax credit 2022 reverts back to the credit rates before 2021.
 The maximum expenses eligible for the child care credit 2022 is $3,000 for one child and $6,000 for two or more.
 You can also deduct up to 35% of your expenses, depending on your income, meaning a maximum credit of $1,050 for one child and $2,100 for two or more children.
+The same applies to the 2023 tax year.

-Child and dependent care credit phase out
+Child and dependent care credit income limit

 What is the 2441 form?